 Personal injury law protects innocent people when careless, reckless or deliberate acts or omissions cause preventable harm.
 For more than a decade, the Carolina Law Group has provided determined and dynamic representation for personal injury victims.
-With offices in New Bern, Morehead City and Havelock, attorney Tommy Kellis and his team fight for people hurt in vehicle accidents, falls on unsafe surfaces and other incidents.
+With offices in New Bern and Beaufort, attorney Tommy Kellis and his team fight for people hurt in vehicle accidents, falls on unsafe surfaces and other incidents.
 Our firm also litigates wrongful death actions when negligence or improper conduct results in a fatality.
 No matter who the defendant might be, we can help you recover full compensation for your losses.

 Most personal injury claims arise from acts of negligence that cause harm.
 Our attorneys most often manage cases alleging damages from: